zmartzone/lua-resty-openidc/README.md

              -- When not defined the value is 0, which means it only expires after the `exp` (or alternative, -- see introspection_expiry_claim) hint as returned by the Authorization Server -- introspection_interval = 60,

+             -- Maximum time in seconds that a concurrent introspection waits -- for the request which owns the per-token lock.
+Defaults to 5.
+             -- introspection_lock_timeout = 5,

+             -- Time in seconds after which an abandoned per-token lock expires.
+             -- This should exceed the maximum introspection request duration.
+             -- Defaults to 30.
+             -- introspection_lock_exptime = 30,

              -- Defines the way in which bearer OAuth 2.0 access tokens can be passed to this Resource Server.
              -- "cookie" as a cookie header called "PA.global" or using the name specified after ":"